8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 For any kind of sexual exploration, a safe and pressure-free environment is vital as a base from which to explore.

 Like all kinds of sex, anal sex carries a risk of passing on a sexually transmitted infection (STI.)
 Current data also indicates that it is a higher risk activity than vaginal, oral, toy, or hand sex.
+If you want to try anal sex, you must be able to have an honest conversation about sexual health.

 The best ways to keep yourself and your partner safe are to get tested regularly, negotiate your safer sex boundaries clearly, and use a condom for penetrative anal sex.
 Don’t forget that rimming, like any other forms of oral sex, can carry an STI risk.
 Depending on your safer sex boundaries, you may wish to use a dam (or cut up condom) for rimming.

 Hand sex is low risk for STI transmission, but it is still possible.
 Being diligent with hand washing, and using gloves if you like, can lower the risk further (and using gloves is essential if you have any open cuts on your hands.)